Be1Een3ka8/CFE_fdump_tty/README.md

     6. -tty=/dev/ttyS1     (COM2)

+    7. -tty=COM1           To change the tty usb serial device on Windows.
+                           Maybe also try COM2, or anything above COM10 to COM256.

    You may also need to change the baud rate and settings which are: 115200 8/N/1

    *To do that you will have to change the code and recompile.